Geo-ARG/Alternate-Reality-Game/README.md

     * I want to know the app features on home screen
     * I want to know the list of available events and it's detailed informations
     * I want to know the events near my current location
-    * I want to get information about the achievement of the events that I already completed
+    * I want to get information about the list of events that I already completed
     * I want to know the list of quests in the event that I need to accomplished in order to complete the event
     * I want to know the current progress of the event that I joined, so I know how far I am until it's finished
     * I can find another players nearby who also participate in same event, so I can ask and get help from them